 The Entrepreneur in Residence scheme assists the development of commercial and entrepreneurial expertise.

-A conference will be held to celebrate best practice in translational science.
+A conference was held on 31 October 2019 to celebrate best practice in translational science.

 Further information can be found in the press release for Transforming UK translation.